lovell/sharp/README.md

 Constructor to which further methods are chained. `input`, if present, can be one of:

-* Buffer containing JPEG, PNG, WebP or TIFF (libvips 7.40.0+) image data, or
+* Buffer containing JPEG, PNG, WebP or TIFF image data, or
 * String containing the filename of an image, with most major formats supported.

 The object returned implements the [stream.Duplex](http://nodejs.org/api/stream.html#stream_class_stream_duplex) class.

-JPEG, PNG, WebP or TIFF (libvips 7.40.0+) format image data can be streamed into the object when `input` is not provided.
+JPEG, PNG, WebP or TIFF format image data can be streamed into the object when `input` is not provided.

 JPEG, PNG or WebP format image data can be streamed out from this object.